Stonewalling In Relationships: Signs, Types & How To Fix It!

 Subscription Form

-When one partner consistently refuses to engage in dialogue or acknowledge the other person’s feelings, it can make the other person doubt their perceptions and experiences.
+When a partner repeatedly ignores discussions or dismisses feelings, the other person may question their perceptions and experiences.

 They may start to wonder if they are overreacting, being too sensitive, or imagining problems that aren’t there.